-Investment properties of the Group principally comprising office and industrials buildings are held for long-term rental yields and are not substantially occupied by the Company.
+Investment properties of the Group and of the Company principally comprising office and industrials buildings are held for long-term rental yields and are not substantially occupied by the Company.
 Such properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and any accumulated impairment loss.